-“It’s very easy for me to summarize my experience in the Global Master in Finance—it’s one I would do again!”
+“It’s very easy for me to summarize my experience in the Finance Program—it’s one I would do again!”

 Dan Iancu, Romania